 You may get in through a two-year Modern Apprenticeship in Trees and Timber run by Forestry and Land Scotland and will gain a recognised qualification at SCQF Levels 5 and 6 from the Scottish School of Forestry.
 They also expect apprentices to hold, or plan to hold, a full driving licence within six months of their start date.

 Scotland's Rural College (SRUC) offers a Certificate in Forestry (SCQF Level 5) at the Barony Campus.
-Entry requirements are 3 subjects at National 4 including English and Maths, and preferably a science subject at National 5.
+Entry requirements are National 5 in a science subject plus 3 subjects at National 4, preferably including English and Maths.
 They also offer a Modern Apprenticeship in Trees and Timber at SCQF Level 5 at various locations.
 Entry requirements are National 4 English and Maths.

 Inverness College also offer a Forestry Certificate.
 Entry requirements are 3 subjects at National 4.